HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/cluster/add-hpovclustermanager.md

 ### -Scope &lt;Object&gt;

-Provide an `[HPOneView.Appliance.ScopeCollection]` resource object to initially associate with.
+Provide an `[HPEOneView.Appliance.ScopeCollection]` resource object to initially associate with.
 Resource can also be added to scope using the `Add-HPOVResourceToScope` Cmdlet.

 | Aliases | None |
 | :--- | :--- |